-Vice President, Quality and Patient Safety
+Vice President and Chief Quality and Safety Officer

-Prior to this role, Dr. Fairbanks served as MedStar’s assistant vice president for Ambulatory Quality and Safety, charged with aligning and optimizing quality and safety in the outpatient setting.
-Preceding these appointments, Dr. Fairbanks held a number of quality and safety-related leadership roles within MedStar.
+Prior to this role, Dr. Fairbanks served as MedStar Health’s assistant vice president for Ambulatory Quality and Safety, charged with aligning and optimizing quality and safety in the outpatient setting.
+Preceding these appointments, Dr. Fairbanks held a number of quality and safety-related leadership roles within MedStar Health.
 Joining the system in 2010, Dr. Fairbanks started with the MedStar Institute for Innovation (MI2), where he established the National Center for Human Factors in Healthcare, a unique system safety engineering program that has become one of the largest of its kind in the U.S. During his MI2 tenure, Dr. Fairbanks was heavily involved with systemwide telehealth programs and oversaw the MedStar Simulation Training and Education Lab (SiTEL).

-As a board-certified emergency physician, Dr. Fairbanks practices at MedStar Washington Hospital Center, and serves as professor of Emergency Medicine at Georgetown University.
-Dr. Fairbanks also holds an academic appointment as adjunct associate professor of Industrial Systems Engineering at the University at Buffalo.
+As a board-certified emergency physician, Dr. Fairbanks practices at MedStar Washington Hospital Center, and serves as professor of emergency medicine at Georgetown University.
+Dr. Fairbanks also holds an academic appointment as adjunct associate professor of industrial systems engineering at the University at Buffalo.

 Dr. Fairbanks holds a bachelor’s degree in mathematics and physics from Potsdam College, and a master’s degree in industrial systems engineering/human factors engineering from Virginia Tech.
 He earned his medical degree from the Medical College of Virginia/Virginia Commonwealth University and completed his emergency medicine residency at the University of Rochester, where he was chief resident.
 He completed the American Hospital Association/National Patient Safety Foundation Comprehensive Patient Safety Leadership Fellowship and MedStar Leader of the Future: Physician Leadership Development, a leadership development program offered in partnership with the Wharton School at the University of Pennsylvania.